gwt33/travel-app-sinatra/README.md

 # Travel CRUD app

-This sinatra app lets users input their travel destinations along with the date and any notes or a small journal entry.
-They can log in, sign up, edit, and delete their destinations.
+This sinatra app lets users keep a log about the destinations they've been to.
+They can log in, sign up, edit, and delete their destinations and content.

 LICENSE